jyokyoku/wp-ogp-customized/readme.txt

 === Plugin Name ===
-Contributors: David_Miller
+Contributors: David_Miller, modified by Masayuki Ietomi
 Tags: open graph protocol, facebook, metadata, ogp, open graph data Requires at least: 3.0
-Tested up to: 3.1-RC3
+Tested up to: 3.2
-Stable tag: 1.0.5

 This is a plugin to add Open Graph Protocol Data to the metadata of your WordPress blog.